untitaker/blog/content/articles/mypy-and-python2.rst

 The issue is the ``overload`` decorator.
 Wrapping only the first two function declarations in ``if MYPY`` confuses mypy so much it thinks the last declaration is an unnecessary redefinition.
-Other approaches we tried typecheck successfully but require more duplicated type signatures which can go out of sync unnoticed.
+Other approaches we tried typecheck successfully but require more duplicated type signatures which could get out of sync unnoticed.

 Our solution is::